 Read Isaiah 43:25 and 2 Corinthians 5:19.
 What act of grace does God do with regard to us and our sin?

-What condition does that put us in? what condition does that put us in: Read Galatians 2:16.
+What condition does that put us in?

+Read Galatians 2:16.
 Can anyone be justified (i.e., made perfectly acceptable to God) by his or her own good deeds?

 Read Ephesians 2:4-9.
-How does God demonstrate the wealth of His kindness, mercy and grace to all of Creation for all time? ins kindiness, mercy and grace to all of election for all time:
+How does God demonstrate the wealth of His kindness, mercy and grace to all of Creation for all time?